laudspeaker/laudspeaker/README.md

 ### Video Walkthrough

-Check out how to set up and trigger an email in our [video](https://vimeo.com/763728112)
+Check out how to set up and trigger an email with posthog in our [video](https://vimeo.com/763728112) Check out how to trigger a slack message with a custom event in this [video](https://www.loom.com/share/8e1d349ceed24d2bb50280db36b19214)

 ### Key Features